 The performance regression scenario contains 12 different LoadRunner scripts.
 For simplicity, let’s assume that all scripts are developed using Web HTTP/HTML protocol.
 There may or may not be any changes to the scripts but the new release can be deployed on any of the instances listed above.

-You can create a parameter <pPort> for port number in the Parameter list as shown in the below figure.
+You can create a parameter <pPort> for the port number in the Parameter list as shown in the below figure.